Quality Essential Health Services and Systems Support Project (QEHSSSP)

 PIH-SL is supporting the Ministry of Health in improving the quality of essential health services across five districts is Sierra Leone care by replicating PIH’s “5S” model.

-participated in trainings in 2024
+participated in hands-on trainings in 2025

-visited Jojoima Community Health Center in Kailahun District in 2024
+visited Jojoima Community Health Center in Kailahun District in 2025

 patient services are available at Jojoima Community Health Center